fulviabuonanno/design-tokens-wizards/README.md

 - **Efficiency:** Automatically generate multiple formats and color variations without manual effort.
 - **Integration:** Seamlessly integrate with Tokens Studio and other design systems.
 - **Flexibility:** Customize your workflow to fit your project requirements.

 ---

-### 🧑‍💻 **Getting Started:**

-1. Clone or download this repository.
-2. Install dependencies via `npm install`.
-3. Run the script with `node color-tokens-craft.js`.
-4. Follow the prompts and let the script do the heavy lifting for you!

----